SammyAbukmeil/next-demo/README.md

 ### Path Aliases

-Next JS allows you to alias directories to make importing easier
+Next.js allows you to alias directories to make importing easier

 ```js
 // before